20 Tops Tips For Selling To Schools This Academic Year

 12. Consider your message

 Re-think your message for this academic year.
 It needs to take into account any changes to the education system this year or any developments in your industry.
 Consider whether your message is compelling for schools.
 Ensure your message conveys how you can bring value to a school giving a school reason to buy from your business over your competitors.
+Your 'value for money' message needs to be on point in 2019-20 as financial pressures continue to be at the forefront of school leaders' minds.

 13. Understand your reputation is your most prized asset